SamarendraGouda/Aptos-Inter-IIT-12.0/README.md

 ## Features
+<a name="features"></a>

-ZdayFutures utilises the Block-STM technology to take care of very high Transactions per Second during peak hours while maintaining reliability and security of assets.
+Z-dayFutures utilises the Block-STM technology to take care of very high Transactions per Second during peak hours while maintaining reliability and security of assets.

 Using Econia's Finance Engine , orders are stored in a efficient manner and provides low latency order executions while settlement .

-ZdayFutures is deployed on website as well as has a mobile app on both ios and android to reach larger audience.
+Z-dayFutures is deployed on website as well as has a mobile app on both ios and android to reach larger audience.

 User friendly interface and easy to understand design makes it easier to use.

 ## Technical Specifications
+<a name="techspecs"></a>

 #### Smart Contracts